Tom94/tev/README.md

-# tev — Tom94's EXR Viewer
+# tev — The EXR Viewer

 An inspection and comparison tool for images with high dynamic range (HDR). __tev__ allows viewing images through various tonemapping operators and inspecting exact pixel values.
 Often, it is important to find exact differences between pairs of images.
 For this purpose, __tev__ allows rapidly switching between opened images and visualizing various error metrics (L1, L2, and relative versions thereof).
 To avoid clutter, opened images and their layers can be filtered by keywords.